leonardodma/machine-learning/README.md

 Decision tree is a supervised learning algorithm that can be used for both classification and regression problems.
 It is a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.

+Parameters:

+- **Criterion:** The function to measure the quality of a split.
+Supported criteria are “gini” for the Gini impurity and “entropy” for the information gain.
+  - **Gini impurity:** A measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.
+It reaches its minimum (zero) when all cases in the node fall into a single target category.
+  - **Information gain:** The expected reduction in entropy caused by partitioning the examples according to this attribute.
+It reaches its maximum (one) when all cases in the node fall into a single target category.
+- **Max Depth:** The maximum depth of the tree.
+If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples.

 #### Random Forest

 Random forest is a supervised learning algorithm that can be used for both classification and regression problems.
 It is a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.

+This algorithm is based on the idea of creating multiple decision trees and combining their predictions to get a more accurate prediction than a single decision tree. **This idea is supported by the fact that multiple weak learners can outperform a single strong learner.**

 #### Support Vector Machine (SVM)

 In an SVM algorithm, we plot each data item as a point in n-dimensional space (where n is number of features you have) with the value of each feature being the value of a particular coordinate.
 Then, we perform classification by finding the hyper-plane that differentiate the two classes very well.
 The hyper-plane is the line or plane that separates the two classes.

+**It is mandatory to scale the features before training the SVM algorithm.**

 #### K-Nearest Neighbors (KNN)